-In endorsing SRPs, the auditor provides an opinion based on the knowledge available at that time that the remediation options assessment and proposed remediation strategies have been developed in accordance with relevant guidelines issued by the EPA and that the remediation goals, objectives and endpoints should be able to be met.
+In endorsing SRPs, the auditor provides an opinion based on the knowledge available at that time the remediation options assessment and proposed remediation strategies have been developed in accordance with relevant guidelines issued by the EPA and the remediation goals, objectives and endpoints should be able to be met.
 This should be clearly justified by the auditor.
+In some circumstances, this may be subject to the completion of pilot trials and/or studies.